On the failure of Gorensteinness at weight 1 Eisenstein points of the eigencurve: The theorem of Ferrero--Greenberg and modularity

 \begin{rem} Note that $S^{\dag}\lsem f \rsem$ is spanned by $f$ which is classical and cuspidal-overconvergent, even though it is not cuspidal as a classical form.
-This result was first conjectured in \cite[Hypothesis $(C')$]{DLR1} for the following arithmetic application.
-Let $E$ be an elliptic curve and $g$ be another classical weight $1$ form.
-When the analytic rank of $E$ over the splitting field of $\rho_f\otimes \rho_g$ is $2$, the elliptic Stark conjecture of \cite{DLR1} relates the values of some $p$-adic integrals to formal group logarithms of global points of $E$.
-The classicality of the generalised cuspidal eigenspace attached to $f$ plays a crucial role in the formulation of the conjecture, as the definition of the $p$-adic iterated integrals relies on that assumption.
-The scenario in which $f$ and $g$ are both irregular Eisenstein series is particularly appealing since the splitting field is then cyclotomic.
-Numerical evidence towards this conjecture are given in \S7 of {\it loc. cit.} and recently Rotger-Casazza \cite{Casazza} established a result in that direction, under the hypotheses $(C)$ and $(C')$ from {\it loc. cit.} which can now be waived thanks to Corollary \ref{perfect-duality}. \end{rem}
+This result was first conjectured in \cite[Hypothesis (C')]{DLR1} for the following arithmetic application.
+Let $E$ be an elliptic curve over $\Q$ and $g$ be a classical weight $1$ form.
+When the analytic rank of $E$ over the splitting field of $\rho_f\otimes \rho_g$ is $2$, the elliptic Stark conjecture of \cite{DLR1} relates the values of some $p$-adic iterated integrals to formal group logarithms of global points of $E$.
+The classicality of $S^{\dag}\lsem f \rsem$ plays a crucial role in the formulation of the conjecture, as the definition of the $p$-adic iterated integrals relies on that assumption.
+The scenario in which $f$ and $g$ are both irregular Eisenstein series is particularly appealing because the splitting field is then cyclotomic.
+Numerical evidence towards this conjecture are given in \S7 of {\it loc. cit.} and recently Rotger--Casazza \cite{casazza-rotger} established a result in that direction, under the hypotheses (C) and (C') from {\it loc. cit.} which can now be waived thanks to Corollary~\ref{unique-cusp-family}. \end{rem}